TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/setting_access_levels.md

 ## Metadata and Discoverability

 Regardless of the chosen access level, metadata is always openly accessible, ensuring discoverability of the research.

-## Considerations when Choosing Access Level

-When uploading, you should select an access level that balances openness with any necessary restrictions.
-Consider the nature of your data, any agreements you’ve made  with partners, and potential ethical or legal implications.
-By giving due attention to this choice, you can ensure your data is as open as possible while respecting your obligations.

 ### Example datasets